melanielaporte/Farm-to-Family-Site/README.md

-<h1 align="center">Nonprofit Portfolio Website Design</h1>
+<h1 align="center">Nonprofit Website Design</h1>

-The portfolio site was created for a fiction author.
+The portfolio site was created for a nonprofit organization.

 # Features
 - Hidden navigation menu